alks801/telegram-insta-engagement-bot/README.md

 This bot should work in group chats.
 The main functionality is mutual likes.

-### UPD.
-Version 0.1
+## UPD.
+Version 0.1 - March 2019
-Now it's update up to 0.1 version.
+Now it's updated up to 0.1 version.

 As you can see now there are separated modules: bot-proxy, engagementManager, helpers and constants.

 All code is really clearer and easier to understand (with comments ha-ha).
 In index.js file all start with debug mode.
 Good luck and let's see you all in next versions! :)